a woman is holding a bowl of food

 3. Anti inflammatory eating: less perfection, more nourishment

-An anti inflammatory diet does not need to be complicated, extreme, or joyless.
+An anti inflammatory way of eating does not need to be complicated, extreme, or joyless.

 It is not about eating like a nutrition robot who only consumes steamed greens and moral superiority.